cu-hpsc/hpsc-community-koushikgk/proposal.md

 Check the following boxes when complete or add a note below if you encountered a problem.

-- [ ] I have installed the software
+- [ x] I have installed the software
-- [ ] I have run at least one example
+- [ x] I have run at least one example
 - [ ] I have run the test suite
 - [ ] The test suite passes